2018 Goals Update: Getting Out of Your Comfort Zone Doesn't Need To Feel Bad

 I'll have to think big and really hustle to meet this goal, which is thrilling-slash-daunting.
 One of the biggest motivations behind my leaving Corporate to run my own show is stepping up as a leader and pushing myself beyond what I’d previously thought possible.

 Are your goals truly a stretch, or are you settling for 5% better?
-I have seen so many high-achieving millennial women hold themselves back by not reaching high enough in the first place.
+I’ve seen so many high-achievers hold themselves back by not reaching high enough in the first place.
 If they aren’t assured of winning, they don’t play.

 Try the 80/20 rule.
 If you have at least a 20% chance of failure, that’s a start.